Renunciation

 As a result, one sees that the only way to end this stress and unhappiness is to renounce this clinging by following the Eightfold Path.

 Right View is seeing that the Five Aggregates are fabricated, insubstantial, and not-self, and that clinging to them causes stress and suffering.
-It is seeing that cognition of our body, feelings, perceptions, intentions, and thoughts is fabricated in consciousness and is subject to the imperfections and corruptions of the world, shaped by past karma, as well as by past desire, aversion, and ignorance.
+It is seeing that experience of our body, feelings, perceptions, intentions, and thoughts is fabricated in consciousness and is subject to the imperfections and corruptions of the world, shaped by past karma, as well as by past desire, aversion, and not knowing.

-It is the understanding that everything we are experiencing in life is created in conciousness, based on causes and conditions, natural forces of the world and, as such, nothing that happens should be taken personally.
-It is the clinging to the Five Aggregates, that causes people to ignorantly believe that things are happening to them, which causes them to take personally the body, feelings, perceptions, thoughts, and cognition, thus causing stress and unhappiness.
+It is the understanding that everything we are experiencing in life is created in consciousness, based on causes and conditions, natural forces of the world and, as such, nothing that happens should be taken personally.
+Likewise, it is the clinging to the Five Aggregates that causes people to wrongly believe that things are happening to them, which causes them to take personally the body, feelings, perceptions, thoughts, and cognition, thus causing stress and unhappiness.

 A typical person assumes there is an enduring self to whom their experiences are happening, a self that manages these experiences by interacting with the external world.

 In contrast, a Noble disciple has overturned this perception.
 They have seen through the illusion of a "self" and recognize that experience is entirely the product of the Five Aggregates.
-He or she does not take self-view as the primary view; instead, they see the Five Aggregates as the basis of all experience.
+They do not take self-view as the primary view; instead, they see the Five Aggregates as the basis of all experience.

-Rather than believing in a self that experiences the world, one has seen for themself that it is the Five Aggregates that fabricates the sense of self.
-The Five Aggregates that create desire, aversion, and ignorance.
+Rather than believing in a self that experiences the world, one has seen for themselves that it is the Five Aggregates that fabricate the sense of self, the Five Aggregates that create desire, aversion, and not knowing.

-A Noble disciple understands that there is no experiencer who is experiencing; he has realized that the experiencer is being created in the experience by the Five Aggregates.
+A Noble disciple understands that there is no experiencer who is experiencing; they have realized that the experiencer is being created in the experience by the Five Aggregates.

-Therefore, he no longer sees the world as experienced by a "self", but rather as there is just "experience".
+Therefore, they no longer see the world as experienced by a "self," but rather as there is just "experience."

 A Noble disciple does not look outward for the source of suffering.
-Instead, they look at their own experiences, the mind states created by the Five Aggregates.
+Instead, they turn inward, examining their own experiences and the mental states created by the Five Aggregates.

-They understand that progress on the path to liberation is the continual application of the Four Noble Truths by discerning the mind states, views and perspectives that are constantly being fabricated.
+They understand that progress on the path to liberation is the continual application of the Four Noble Truths, discerning the mind states, views, and perspectives that are constantly being fabricated.

-For example, one might discern how the Five Aggregates create a sense of self in each mind state, how clinging to desires and aversions take root, and how existence and the sense of being is fabricated.
+For example, one might discern how the Five Aggregates create a sense of self in each mind state, how clinging to desires and aversions takes root, and how existence and the sense of being are fabricated.

-One understands that the path forward involves recognizing increasingly subtle forms of stress and suffering inherent in these mind-created states by continually identifying wrong views, views that involve a sense of self, greed, aversion, or delusion, and abandons them.
+One understands that the path forward involves recognizing increasingly subtle forms of stress and suffering inherent in these mind-created states, by continually identifying wrong views,views that involve a sense of self, greed, aversion, or delusion, and abandoning them.

-Over time, this leads to an increasingly clear perception of reality, less obstructed by the objectification created by the Five Aggregates, until finally when a fully liberated person no longer holds any self-view.
+Over time, this leads to an increasingly clear perception of reality, less obstructed by the objectifications created by the Five Aggregates, until finally, when a fully liberated person no longer holds any self-view.
 When a liberated person sees something, there is just the seeing.

 Right View Contemplating the Four Noble Truths

-In the Gradual Training, one first starts by contemplating the Four Noble Truths in regards to one's life circumstances.
+In the Gradual Training, one begins by contemplating the Four Noble Truths in relation to their own life circumstances.

-One does this by contemplating one's own views, desires, and what one expects from this world until one sees the unsubstantial and not-self nature of all desires and expectations, understanding that there is nothing of any substance to be passionate about or cling to.
-Understanding that clinging to these views and desires causes stress and suffering and should be let go.
+This is done by reflecting on one's own views, desires, and expectations from the world, until one sees the unsubstantial and not-self nature of all desires and expectations.
+One understands that there is nothing of any lasting substance to cling to or become passionate about.
+Recognizing that clinging to these views and desires causes stress and suffering, one realizes that they must be let go.

-One then contemplates what changes will need to be made in one's life in order to relinquish, obtain freedom from, and become non-reliant on these views and desires.
-In other words, renunciation.
+Next, one contemplates what changes must be made in their life to relinquish, gain freedom from, and become independent of these views and desires, in other words, to practice renunciation.

-Finally, one will need to contemplate and fully penetrate why the Eightfold Path is the only way to turn this stream of stress and suffering into a stream of liberation.
+Finally, one must deeply contemplate and fully understand why the Eightfold Path is the only way to transform this stream of stress and suffering into a stream of liberation.

 Right View Impermanence, Unsubstantial, and Unsatisfying

-It's not the impermanence of things in the world that is the problem; it is our trying to make them permanent.
+It’s not the impermanence of things in the world that is the problem; it’s our attempt to make them permanent.

-It's not the unsubstantial nature of the world that causes problems; it is our trying to make things substantial when they have no substance.
+It’s not the unsubstantial nature of the world that causes problems; it’s our attempt to make things substantial when they have no true substance.

-It is not that things don't provide satisfaction; it's our trying to make satisfaction reliable.
+It’s not that things don’t provide satisfaction; it’s our attempt to make satisfaction reliable.

-Right View is seeing how we cling to the Five Aggregates trying to obtain some permanence, some substance, and some lasting satisfaction in life, even though this goes against the laws of nature.
+Right View is the realization that we cling to the Five Aggregates, trying to find permanence, substance, and lasting satisfaction in life, even though this contradicts the natural laws.
+Everything that originates is also subject to cessation.

-Clinging to the Five Aggregates causes us to believe that the world and its objects, even if only for a brief moment, have some lasting substance that can provide reliable satisfaction.
+Clinging to the Five Aggregates leads us to falsely believe that the world and its objects, if only for a brief moment, have some lasting substance that can provide reliable satisfaction.

-However, to liberate oneself, one needs to have a penetrative "knowing" of the laws of nature, that nothing stays the same for even a second, and that it is the clinging to forms, feelings, perceptions, volitional formations, and consciousness (the Five Aggregates) that creates the appearance that things have some permanence or substance.
+To liberate oneself, one needs to deeply understand the laws of nature: that nothing stays the same, and that whatever is subject to origination is also subject to cessation.
+It is our clinging to the Five Aggregates: forms, feelings, perceptions, volitional formations, and consciousness, that creates the illusion of permanence and substance.

-In other words, we cling to perceptions even though what is perceived has already changed.
-In the modern man-made world, filled with permanent structures and durable material objects, this misconception of permanence and substance is greatly enhanced.
+In other words, we cling to our perceptions of things happening, even though what is perceived has already changed.
+In the modern world, filled with permanent structures and durable objects, this misconception of permanence and substance is greatly amplified.

 Unlike in nature where causes and conditions, arising and passing away, and impermanence are clearly visible, the modern world is clouded in ignorance and unknowing.
 As a result, modern man fights these natural forces and tries to cling to permanence, or anything substantial.